m3o/blog.m3o.com/_posts/2020-12-03-netlify-for-the-frontend-micro-for-the-backend.md

 ```

 After that is done and it builds successfully, your web app should be live!

-Don't forget to add posts from your terminal:
+Don't forget to add posts from your terminal.

 ### Create a new post